kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 #### Hostname & Fully Qualified Domain Name (FQDN)

-Verify that your Salt master's hostname and FQDN are properly set. *See* [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu Server 12.04 LTS](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md#setting-the-hostname--fully-qualified-domain-name-fqdn-on-ubuntu-server-1204-lts).
+Verify that your Salt master's hostname and FQDN are properly set. *See* [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md#setting-the-hostname--fully-qualified-domain-name-fqdn-on-ubuntu-server-1204-lts).

 #### Acquire Installation Tools

 Salt Stack is built with the Python programming language; so, we'll need <code>pip</code> (a package management system used to install and manage software packages written in Python).
-In addition, despite being available via Python's repositories, we'll be downloading the Salt Cloud package from Salt Stack's GitHub [repository](https://github.com/saltstack/salt-cloud/).
+In addition, despite being available via Python's repositories, we'll be downloading the Salt Cloud package from Salt Stack's [GitHub repository](https://github.com/saltstack/salt-cloud/).

 To install <code>pip</code> and <code>git</code> on your system, execute:

-	sudo apt-get -y install python-pip git-core
+	sudo apt-get -y install python-pip git

 ## Install Salt Cloud Dependencies